 a.
 Data Source ID.
-The Data Source ID "RF_DATA_SOURCE" has been assigned to the telemetry matrix in this example.
-This is the link from the General Information Group to the Transmission Attributes Group which will tie the data and the transmitter characteristics together.
+The data source ID "RF_DATA_SOURCE" has been assigned to the TM matrix in this example.
+This is the link from the G-Group to the T-Group that will tie the data and the transmitter characteristics together.
 In the simplest example T-1\ID: and G\DSI-1: must match.
-A numeric index must be assigned to the "T" attribute, which in this case will be "1" to indicate this is the first transmitter or link to be defined.
+A numeric index must be assigned to the "T" attribute, which in this case will be 1 to indicate this is the first transmitter or link to be defined.
 In this example, it is the only one.
 The complete DATA SOURCE ID attribute is: